staghado/vit.cpp/README.md

 ## Benchmark against PyTorch

 First experiments on Apple M1 show inference speedups(up to 6x faster for base model) compared to native PyTorch inference.
-Extensive experiments will be conducted to verify this.
-A comparison with ONNX models will be added as well.

 ### ViT inference

 You can efficiently run ViT inference on the CPU.
 Memory requirements and inference speed on AMD Ryzen 7 3700U(4 cores, 8 threads) for both native PyTorch and `vit.cpp`.